Is it time to declutter the office?

 - Declutter by picking up every item in the work area and asking, does it have a purpose?
 Anything that doesn’t should be tossed, taken home, or securely disposed of.
 Not sure?
 Don’t waste time deciding.
 Have a ‘not sure’ box or locked drawer, and go back to it later.

-- Have an efficient workflow for paper.
+- Have an efficient workflow for paperwork.
 One example is to have paper come in on the left, get processed, and then go out on the right (filed in a locked drawer or filing cabinet or securely disposed of).

 - Organize digital information too, with logical and labeled folders and when necessary, in password protected files.
 File all emails using a simple filing system: ‘reply’, ‘waiting’, ‘archive’.
+If you manage multiple projects, it helps to create various email folders and set rules to organize incoming emails directly into your inbox folders.

 - Review and purge filed documents regularly, according to the 2017 Shred-it State of the Industry Report.
 The National Association of Professional Organizers (NAPO) has reported that individuals never use 80% of papers they file.